JamesLavin/jimmy_jukebox/README.markdown

 JimmyJukebox enables you to: 1) Download wonderful bluegrass, classical, jazz and early rock music; and, 2) Play it and your other music.

 JimmyJukebox plays MP3/OGG songs in random order.
 You can pause/unpause a playing song, skip a song, or quit.
-By default, JimmyJukebox will play all .mp3 and .ogg files in your `~/Music` directory tree (including subdirectories).
+By default, JimmyJukebox will play all .mp3, .ogg, .flac and .wav files in your `~/Music` directory tree (including subdirectories).
 You can specify a different top music directory by passing a directory name as a command line parameter (example: `play_jukebox ~/Music/JAZZ`).
 Or you can pass the name of a text file containing a list of directory names.

 JimmyJukebox also enables you to download thousands of great jazz performances by Art Tatum, Artie Shaw, Bennie Moten, Benny Goodman, Billie Holiday, Bix Beiderbecke, Cannonball Adderley, Charlie Christian, Charlie Parker, Clifford Hayes, Coleman Hawkins, Count Basie, Dizzy Gillespie, Django Reinhardt, Duke Ellington, Earl Hines, Fletcher Henderson, James P Johnson, Jelly Roll Morton, John Coltrane, King Oliver, Lionel Hampton, Louis Armstrong, Miles Davis, the Original Dixieland Jazz Band, Oscar Peterson, Red Norvo, and Sidney Bechet.